nvsnkv/NVs.OccupancySensor/readme.md

 1. Detection results are getting published to MQTT broker by MQTT client.
 ## Configuration
 Application has fair amount of configurable items:
-* Most of the processing steps mentioned above have some settings to tweak, and most of these settings have defaults.
+* Most of the processing steps mentioned above have some settings to tweak, and most of these settings have defaults;
-* Serilog is used to produce the logs.
+* Serilog is used to produce the logs;
 * And since it's ASP.Net Core application you can configure it's settings, like "AllowedHosts" etc.

 App uses .Net Core configuration, so you can change the settings by:
-* updating appsettings.json with the values you need
+* updating appsettings.json with the values you need;
-* overriding the properties using environment variables
+* overriding the properties using environment variables.
 #### Camera
 * `CV:Capture:Source` - the source for OpenCV capture.
 Can be either integer value that identifies your local camera, file path or link to the stream.
 Default is _"0"_.
 This value is used to create [EmguCV VideoCapture](http://www.emgu.com/wiki/files/4.4.0/document/html/961857d0-b7ba-53d8-253a-5059bb3bc1df.htm)
 * `CV:Capture:FrameInterval` - the timespan that defines how often application will request new frames from the camera.
-Default is _100 milliseconds_
+Default is _100 milliseconds_.
 #### Denoising
 * `CV:Denoising:Algorithm` - denoising algorithm to use.
 Default is _None_
     * `None` - no denoising performed.
 The image captured from the camera goes directly to detection logic
-    * `FastNlMeans` - ([FastNlMeansDenoising](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/58b1b703-e4a2-94d9-4843-efe674bae0a3.htm)).
+    * `FastNlMeans` - ([FastNlMeansDenoising](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/58b1b703-e4a2-94d9-4843-efe674bae0a3.htm))
 There are several algorithm options that may be adjusted:
         * `CV:Denoising:FastNlMeans:H` - rational, optional.
 Default is _3_`
         * `CV:Denoising:FastNlMeans:TemplateWindowSize` - odd integer, optional.
 Default is _7_
         * `CV:Denoising:FastNlMeans:SearchWindowSize` - odd integer, optional.
 Default is _21_
-    * `FastNlMeansColored` - ([FastNlMeansColoredDenoisingColored](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/55cd7112-6814-99e7-76f4-ce3b8b8d0694.htm)).
+    * `FastNlMeansColored` - ([FastNlMeansColoredDenoisingColored](https://docs.opencv.org/4.5.1/d5/d69/tutorial_py_non_local_means.html) function used, documentation can be found [here](https://emgu.com/wiki/files/4.5.1/document/html/55cd7112-6814-99e7-76f4-ce3b8b8d0694.htm))
 There are several algorithm options that may be adjusted:
         * `CV:Denoising:FastNlMeans:H` - rational, optional.
 Default is _3_`
         * `CV:Denoising:FastNlMeans:HColor` - rational, optional.
 Default is _3_